 The latest diesel-electric locomotives feature advanced diesel engines and microprocessor control systems, permitting greater efficiency and lower emissions.
 Work is underway on improved "hybrid" locomotives -- though the term is a bit odd since it is broadly applicable to all diesel-electric locomotives.
 The trick is that they actually try to recover the energy lost through regenerative braking, instead of just throwing it away.
 Given the mass of a train, this is a lot of energy to waste, but it's tricky to figure out how to store it all: it would make no sense to require a bank of batteries as big as the locomotive itself.
 Some hybrid switching engines are now on the market -- they're relatively small and don't move very fast, so the energy storage requirements are not so severe.
 [TO BE CONTINUED]START | PREV | NEXT

-* CELLPHONE EMPOWERMENT: People in advanced societies tend to think of cellphones as tools for chat, forgetting how important communications are for just getting things done.
+* CELLPHONE EMPOWERMENT: People in developed societies tend to think of cellphones as tools for chat, forgetting how important communications are for just getting things done.
 An article in THE ECONOMIST ("To Do With The Price Of Fish", 12 May 2007), reported on a paper written by Robert Jensen, a development economist at Harvard University, that showed how powerful a tool the cellphone can be for the economically underprivileged.

 The paper focused on fishermen in the southern Indian coastal state of Kerala.
 Traditionally, if a fisherman hauled in a good catch of sardines, he could assume that neighboring fishermen would haul in a good catch as well.
 That meant a glut at the local market, not only depressing the price the fisherman could get for the catch but even preventing him from selling all of it, and then he'd have to throw it away when it started to stink.
 For all the fisherman knew, a market a few kilometers down the shoreline might be starved for fish -- but he had no way of finding out, and simply puttering around to check would be time-consuming and ineffective.